 Request an Appointment on the Cancer Screen Van:

 The Cancer Screening Project’s mobile unit travels throughout Allen, Avoyelles, Catahoula, Grant, LaSalle, Natchitoches, Rapides, Vernon and Winn parishes for two-day clinics, where patients receive clinical breast exams, digital mammograms, cervical exams, Pap smears and FIT colon cancer screening take-home tests.
-These services are free of charge for Central Louisiana residents who have no medical insurance, have a household income at or below 250% of the Federal Poverty Income Guidelines and who meet the following age requirements:
+These services are free of charge for Central Louisiana residents who have no medical insurance and who meet the following age requirements:

 - Women ages 40-64 - Pap smear, pelvic exam, clinical breast exam, digital mammography